VahidehRasekhi/hate_speech_detection/README.md

 ## Description
-The increase in online offensive speech is a major issue in modern society, as it can result in crime against people from different races, religions, political affiliations, etc. Therefore, it is crucial for social media to detect and combat offensive language.
+The increase in online offensive speech is a major issue in modern society, as it can result in crime against people from different races, religions, political affiliations, etc. Therefore, it is crucial for social media to detect and remove offensive language immediately.

 In this study, I focus on detecting offensive language in Twitter using NLP and Machine Learning models.
 I use a publicly avaialble dataset with labels (offensive and non-offensive).
-I apply different models in order to determine which model is the best in classifying offensive/non-offensive language.
+I apply different machine learning models in order to determine which model is the best in classifying tweets as offensive and non-offensive.
 It is important that the model classifies tweets accurately because inaccurate generalizations would lead to non-offensive tweets to be flagged and removed from Twitter.
 For instance, the model might classify comments that refer to certain commonly-attacked groups (e.g., gay, Muslim, black, etc.) as offensive while the comment is not offensive at all.

 ## Motivation
-With the advancement of technology and easy access to internet, people all over the world have been using social media such as Twitter, Facebook, YouTube, etc. to express their opinions and share information.
+With the advancement of technology and easy access to internet, people all over the world have been using social media such as Twitter, Facebook, YouTube, to express their opinions and share information.
 Even though these platforms have been useful in quickly spreading information to people in different parts of the world, they have also been exploited as platforms for spreading offensive language, hate speech, racism, intolerance, etc.

 In this project, offensive language referrs to any comment that attacks, ridicules, or intimidates someone based on their culture, ethnicity, race, religion, gender, sexual orientation, and disability.